eipm/DispatcherSuite/kafka-service/doc/SCHEDULERS.md

 ## Activating the jobs
 Each job can be individually enabled/disabled by setting the `active` property of the job to true or false.

+## Trigger
+A trigger is "something" executed by the Dispatcher.
+Each job can launch one or more trigger.

+Version 1.x of the dispatcher supports two types of trigger:
+* _Local Command_ A command or script to execute on the machine where the dispatcher is running
+* _Remote Call_ A URL to invoke (e.g. http//:www.google.com?query${terms})

 ## Configuration
 ### Fixed Scheduler
 Sample configuration: